Responding to the needs

 of our communities

-AFL’s Community Outreach Program evolved in response to needs in the communities where we have operations.
+AFL’s Community Outreach Program exists to make a difference in our communities.
+The program has evolved in response to the specific needs of the communities where we have operations.
 As we expand into new communities, we continue to seek opportunities to reach out and help our neighbors.
 It is in this spirit that AFL imagines.